IDU-CVLab/COV19D/README.md

 and validation images included in the code should be changed to match the directory where your image datasets are located.
 This method is following the documentation for
 ‘imagedatagenerator’ and ‘flow_from_directory’ at https://www.tensorflow.org/api_docs/python/tf/keras/preprocessing/image/ImageDataGenerator <br />
-● No further instructions are needed to run the code. <br /> <br />
+● No further instructions are needed to run the code. <br /> _PartII_.

-PartII.
 The code with rectangle-shape cropping and hyperparameters tuning: <br />
 ● Dependencies used to build the code are: <br />
 ▪ CV2 == 4.5.4 <br />
 ▪ sklearn == 0.24.2 <br />